mhdawson/self-service-agent-blueprint/README-NEW.md

 In addition to the base components, the quickstart includes an evaluation framework and integration with OpenTelemetry support in OpenShift for observability.

-**Why Evaluation Matters:**
+**Why Evaluations Matter:**

 Generative AI agents are non-deterministic by nature, meaning their responses can vary across conversations even with identical inputs.
 This makes traditional software testing approaches insufficient.
-The evaluation framework addresses this challenge by providing comprehensive validation capabilities that are crucial for successfully developing and iterating on agentic IT process implementations.
+The evaluation framework addresses this challenge by providing capabilities that are crucial for successfully developing and iterating on agentic IT process implementations.
 The framework validates business-specific requirements—such as policy compliance and information gathering—ensuring agents meet quality standards before deployment and catch regressions during updates.

 **Why Observability Matters:**

 Agentic systems involve complex interactions between multiple components—routing agents, specialist agents, knowledge bases, MCP servers, and external systems—making production debugging challenging without proper visibility.
 The OpenTelemetry integration provides distributed tracing across the entire request lifecycle, enabling teams to understand how requests flow through the system, identify performance bottlenecks, and diagnose issues in production.
-This visibility is essential for tracking LLM token usage and costs, monitoring agent handoffs between routing and specialist agents, debugging failed external system integrations, and understanding user interaction patterns.
+This visibility is essential for monitoring agent handoffs between routing and specialist agents, debugging failed external system integrations, and understanding user interaction patterns.
 By integrating with OpenShift's observability stack, teams gain unified monitoring across all platform components alongside their existing infrastructure metrics.

 **Key Request Flow:**
 1. User initiates request through any communications channel (Slack, Email, API, Web)
-2. Request Manager validates and routes router agent
+2. Request Manager validates request and routes to routing agent
-3. Router agent interacts with the user to find out what the user needs
+3. Routing agent interacts with the user to find out what the user needs
-4. Router agent hands session off to specialist agent to complete the request
+4. Routing agent hands session off to specialist agent to complete the request
-5. Specialist agent interacts with user to complete request using available knowledge bases and mcp servers
+5. Specialist agent interacts with user to complete request using available knowledge bases and MCP servers

 ### 1.7 Laptop Refresh Implementation

-The laptop refresh use case is implemented by adding the following specific components:
+The laptop refresh use case is implemented by adding the following components:

 1. MCP server integrated with ServiceNow that can:
-   * provide existing laptop information for an employee
+   * retrieve existing laptop information for an employee
-   * submit a refresh request
+   * submit a refresh request on behalf of an employee
 2. Laptop refresh knowledge base that includes laptop refresh policy and available laptop options per region
-3. Router agent that knows how to route to the Laptop refresh agent
+3. Routing agent that knows how to route to the laptop refresh agent
 4. Laptop refresh agent configured with prompts for the refresh process
 5. A set of evaluations specific to the laptop refresh IT process